FinEst-Twins/Urban-Open-Platform/Conventions/naming-conventions.md

 | --- | --- | --- | --- | --- |
 | FVH | LIDO | ATC | 1234 | traffic counters in LIDO -project |

+The namespace without ID is used as the `inspireId.identifier.namespace`

 ### Organization options:

 - **FVH** Forum Virium Helsinki